Fragmentation contributions to transverse nucleon spin observables in semi-inclusive deep-inelastic scattering at NLO: Conclusions Outlook

 \section{Conclusions \& Outlook}

 In this paper, we performed a pQCD analysis of the $\bm{P}_{h\perp}$-integrated SIDIS cross section for a transversely polarized nucleon at NLO accuracy.
 We particularly focused on contributions from chiral-odd multi-parton contributions in the fragmentation process.
 We discussed in detail the setup of the collinear twist-3 factorization for the symmetric and antisymmetric hadronic tensor.
 Most importantly, we explicitly observe that all collinear singularities cancel at the one-loop level after $\overline{\mathrm{MS}}$-renormalization of the transversity distribution and twist-3 fragmentation functions.
-Hence, for the spin observables in SIDIS analyzed in this paper, we do not confirm the violation of factorization that was reported for a related DY observable in a recent work \cite{Zhang:2025fvt}.
 We find that collinear factorization holds for both the symmetric and anti-symmetric hadronic tensor.
 They are related to different structure functions/ observables in $\bm{P}_{h\perp}$-integrated SIDIS, the SSA for a transversely polarized incident nucleon and an unpolarized lepton, and a double-spin asymmetry for a transversely polarized nucleon and a longitudinally polarized lepton.
 Both observables may receive contributions at NLO from multi-parton correlations in the polarized nucleon as well.
 Although we did not investigate such contributions in this paper, we plan to do so in future work.

 By assuming somewhat realistic scenarios/ models for the chiral-odd twist-3 fragmentation functions, we numerically computed our NLO results for the transverse SSA and confronted them with actual data taken from the HERMES experiment.
 While some of the scenarios can very well describe the data, other scenarios are ruled out by the data.
 We presented NLO predictions for the SSA at an EIC, with the hope of stimulating future experimental measurements.
 In the future, we plan to work towards an actual data fit for the chiral-odd multi-parton fragmentation functions based on the NLO results gathered in this paper.
 This would include the implementation of the proper twist-3 evolution for the fragmentation functions.
 While the LO evolution kernels are known \cite{Ma:2017upj}, a numerical code that performs the proper evolution is not available.
-It would be important for future endeavors to have such a code and plan to work towards this goal.
+It would be important for future endeavors to have such a code and we plan to work towards this goal.